 Dave Bolland: Chicago Blackhawks, 32nd Overall

-The reason Dave Bolland is on this list is not because he was never a productive NHLer.
+The reason Dave Bolland is on this list is not that he was never a productive NHLer.
 It’s because his fall from two-time Stanley Cup champion to total obscurity was incredibly swift, if not meteoric.

 Bolland, a hard-nosed agitator with the unflattering nickname “The Rat,” had as many as 47 points in an NHL campaign.
 He, most memorably, scored the game-winning goal with just 59 seconds to go in Game 6 of the 2013 Final against the Boston Bruins that clinched their second Stanley Cup in four seasons.